 If a gum graft fails, chances are the failure can provide you with some information about what went wrong.

-Gum grafts can fail because post-treatment instructions weren't followed but they can also fail for many other reasons too.
+Gum grafts fail (in some cases) because post-treatment instructions weren't followed but they can also fail for many other reasons too.
 Gum grafts have a higher failure rate in patients that don't always heal well (i.e. due to Diabetes or other immune disorders).

 You can always re-graft a site.
 However, if the reasons for initial failure aren't well understood future failures are just as likely.
 Generally, your Dentist or Periodontist can learn from the initial failure and make changes or recommendations to improve the conditions for remedial graft success.
 They may also recommend re-preparing the site followed by a healing period prior to secondary grafting.